evry-bergen/knative-workshop/labs/2-build/README.md

    gcloud iam service-accounts keys create account.json --iam-account=${ACCOUNT_EMAIL}
    ```

-1. Create a new `Secret` manifest, which is used to store your Docker Hub
+1. Create a new `Secret` manifest, which is used to store your Google Contianer Registry
    credentials.
 Save this file as `docker-secret.yaml`:

    ```yaml